National Center for Public Policy Research

-The National Center for Public Policy Research, founded in 1982, is a self-described conservative think tank in the United States.
-Its founding CEO was Amy Ridenour, who was chairwoman.
-David A. Ridenour, her husband, is president, having served as vice president from 1986-2011.
+The National Center for Public Policy Research (NCPPR), founded in 1982, is a self-described conservative think tank in the United States.
+Amy Ridenour was the founding CEO and chairman until her death in 2017.
+David A. Ridenour, her husband, vice president of the organization from 1986 to 2011, has served as the organization's CEO since 2017.

 Policy areas

 NCPPR's work is in the areas of free markets, environmental and regulatory policy, retirement security, constitutional law, the First and Second Amendments, religious liberty, academic freedom, defense and foreign affairs.
 Particular areas of interest include global warming denial, endangered species, energy policy, environmental justice, job growth and economic prosperity, property rights, legal reform, health care, Medicare reform, Social Security, civil rights, foreign affairs/defense and United Nations reform/withdrawal.

 National Center for Public Policy Research is repeatedly cited as a member of the global warming denial organization Cooler Heads Coalition, which describes its object as "dispelling the myths of global warming by exposing flawed economic, scientific, and risk analysis", but reported on its blog in 2013 that it has not been a member for many years.

+NCPPR is a member of the advisory board of Project 2025, a collection of conservative and right-wing policy proposals from the Heritage Foundation to reshape the United States federal government and consolidate executive power should the Republican nominee win the 2024 presidential election.

 Publications

-Publications include National Policy Analysis papers, Talking Points cards, the newsletters What Conservatives Think, Ten Second Response and In the News among other publications, and a National Center Blog.
+Publications include National Policy Analysis papers, Talking Points cards, the newsletters What Conservatives Think, Ten Second Response, In the News, National Center Blog, and other publications.
 They also have full editorial control over the contents of the wiki-styled web portal GroupSnoop which hosts conservative analyses of various high-profile left-leaning non-profits.
 NCPPR also hosts a global warming denial website envirotruth.com, that provides information on environmental issues with emphasis on property rights.
 The site was launched in May 2002.